fhubin/solidity-trustee/README.md

-# Asset tokenization: first step towards the Internet of value
+# Asset Tokenization: the first step towards the Internet of Value

 ## Introduction: